-This series of Web pages contains the material in Chapter 17: Numerical Weather Prediction, which is part of the fifth edition of the textbook / laboratory manual, A World of Weather: Fundamentals of Meteorology (book review).
+This series of Web pages contains the material in Chapter 17: Numerical Weather Prediction, which is part of the sixth edition of the textbook / laboratory manual, A World of Weather: Fundamentals of Meteorology (book review).
 You can access the individual sections for Chapter 17 under the Table of Contents menu in the blue margin on your left.
-The authors, Jon Nese and Lee Grenci of Penn State University, decided to put Chapter 17 online because it affords them the opportunity to create laboratory exercises that encourage students to apply the principles of numerical weather prediction in real time.

 About the Authors: Lee Grenci and Jon Nese

-Jon M. Nese is a Senior Lecturer and on-air meteorologist in the Department of Meteorology at Penn State University, where he teaches a variety of undergraduate courses, including Introduction to Weather Analysis and Synoptic Meteorology Laboratory.
-He also hosts and produces informational features for Penn State's fifteen-minute weather magazine show, Weather World.
+Dr. Jon M. Nese is the Associate Head for Undergraduate Programs and and on-air meteorologist in the Department of Meteorology and Atmospheric Science at Penn State, where he teaches a variety of undergraduate courses, including Introduction to Weather Analysis and Synoptic Meteorology Laboratory.
+He also writes and produces Emmy award-winning informational features for Penn State's fifteen-minute weather magazine show, Weather World.
 Prior to joining the Penn State faculty, Dr. Nese was an on-air Storm Analyst at The Weather Channel from 2002 to 2005.
 He previously served as Chief Meteorologist at the Franklin Institute Science Museum in Philadelphia, where he co-authored The Philadelphia Area Weather Book, which was honored with the 2005 Louis J. Battan Author's Award from the American Meteorological Society.
-Dr. Nese has received the Wilson Award for Excellence in Teaching from the College of Earth and Mineral Sciences at Penn State.

 Features of this Chapter